Toilet Venting Explained Simply

 Why Venting Matters

-Probably should have led with this section, honestly—proper venting prevents sewer gases from entering your home and ensures efficient wastewater drainage.
+Probably should have led on this point, to be plain—proper venting prevents sewer gases from entering your home and ensures efficient wastewater drainage.
 Without it, drains gurgle, traps dry out, and odors become a problem.

 Individual Venting